Latest Update for KLEEE

 Applicants looking for engineering admissions in KL University need to qualify any one of the entrance examinations mentioned below.

 Any state-level engineering entrance exam, including EAPCET 2024

 NOTE : Candidates who have merit in sports/cultural activities may also be considered for direct admission.

 Mode of Application : Online

 Mode of Payment : Net Banking | Credit Card | Debit Card | Other

-Filling application form: The first step is to fill details in the KLEE application form 2022.
+Filling application form: The first step is to fill details in the KLEEE application form 2024.
 Applicants need to fill in their basic details like personal information, educational qualification, parents name and other.
 After filling all the details, candidates need to submit the KLEEE application form to proceed to further steps.

 Uploading photograph: The next step is to upload a scanned image of the candidate photograph.
-Applicant must note that photographs need to be uploaded as per the specifications mentioned in the official notification.
+Applicants must note that photographs need to be uploaded as per the specifications mentioned in the official notification.

 The Director, Admissions

 K L Deemed to be University, 29-36-38